 This is also a healthy recipe, as most recipes here at Holy Cow! are.
 There are just 169 calories in each serving, which means you can save plenty of room for the vegan gravy and the pie.

 Here's the recipe.

-- 2 green chilies like serrano finely diced (remove the seeds if you're very sensitive to heat)
+- 2 serrano peppers or jalapeno peppers, finely diced (remove the seeds if you're very sensitive to heat)

 - Juice of 1 lemon